“How much oil does my car need?”

 How Do I Know Which Motor Oil To Use?

-With so many oils available, you may not know which is best for your car.
+With so many oils available, you may not know which is best for your truck or car.

 And considering that using the wrong oil can damage your car, you probably don’t want to wing it either.

 When it’s time to buy new oil to top up your oil levels, the most important thing for a car owner to know is the oil viscosity.
 This applies whether yours is a modern car model or an older, classic car.

 When you look at the label, you should see two numbers that represent the grade.
 One of the most common oil grades is 5W-30.

 In this case, the first number (5) describes the oil viscosity at low temperatures.

 The lower this number is, the better the oil will perform during the winter — winter being what the W stands for.

 The second number (30) describes its viscosity at higher temperatures.

 As your engine warms up, the oil thins.
 The higher this second number is, the better it will perform during the summer months.